Working with Buddhists behind bars

 If some of the big companies were to invite me to go in and give Dhamma talks, I’d go there too.
 If Dubya invited me down to Texas for some meditation discussions, I’d go.

-Venerable Thubten Chodron: If prisoners were on the outside, they might not go to Buddhist centers, which often are not in neighborhoods where prisoners would feel comfortable going.
+Venerable Thubten Chodron: If incarcerated people were on the outside, they might not go to Buddhist centers, which often are not in neighborhoods where they would feel comfortable going.
 So prison work is a very precious opportunity to connect with and touch people in a way that you don’t have on the outside.

 Some of the most moving experiences I’ve had in prison were when I’ve given refuge, or precepts.
 When I give the precept not to kill to someone who’s killed, it really moves me.
 I’ve been so amazed at the discussions I have with the men in the prison groups.
 They are in an environment where nobody wants to listen to them, where nobody cares about what they think.
 When they come in contact with somebody who’s genuinely interested and wants to know what they think, they open up.

-Sometimes I have the choice to teach at a Dharma center or drive three hours to see a prisoner.
-I’d rather go see the prisoner!
+Sometimes I have the choice to teach at a Dharma center or drive three hours to see a person in prison.
+I’d rather go see the person in prison!
 We know that person is going to take in what we say, whereas often people on the outside act as if the teacher has to be entertaining.
 They don’t want the talk to be too long.
 They have to be comfortable.
 Sometimes people on the outside aren’t quite as motivated to practice as guys on the inside are.

 Andrew: What would be your advice to someone who is interested doing prison work?